 Annual Downtime Costs | $2.1M | $740K |

-Real-time quality control also boosts customer satisfaction.
-Hyundai’s Alabama plant cut warranty claims by 25% after integrating acoustic sensors that identify engine irregularities during final tests.
-As algorithms grow smarter, factories will predict supply chain delays and adjust workflows autonomously—reshaping reliability standards industry-wide.
+Real-time quality control boosts customer satisfaction.
+Hyundai’s Alabama plant cut warranty claims by 25% after using acoustic sensors.
+These sensors identify engine irregularities during final tests.
+As algorithms get smarter, factories will predict supply chain delays and adjust workflows on their own.

 Optimizing Supply Chain and Data Analytics in Automotive Operations